- Douwe Rienstra, MD

 The lifeblood of any effective organization is not the bricks and mortar, the procedure manual, nor the organizational chart.
 It's the people involved.
 We're proud of ours.

-Joseph Douwe Rienstra practices general medicine.
+Joseph Douwe Rienstra practices general medicine, which allows him to see the full spectrum of patients.
 He graduated from Duke Medical School in 1969 and has taught in the Preventive Medicine Department at the Medical College of Wisconsin in Milwaukee.
-His study of medicine has taken him to India, the Mayo Clinic, and many places in between.
-An active student of both pharmaceutical and natural methods, he knows the value and limitations of each.
-He loves medical practice, singing, backcountry hiking, and his family.
+His study of medicine, including alternative/traditional medicine, has taken him from the Mayo Clinic to India and many places in between.
+An active student of both pharmaceutical and natural methods, he knows the value and limitations of each and how to combine them to treat the individual needs of each patient.
+He loves being a doctor, singing, backcountry hiking, and his family.
 He goes by "Douwe," a Dutch name he inherited from his grandfather.

 If you've a question about the clinic, you can get the answer from Bonnie.
 She has been with the clinic since 1986 and is looked at as the mother of the office by other staff members.
 Bonnie keeps the accounts, works at the reception desk, and fulfills many other tasks to help Dr Rienstra operate the clinic.
 Although the clinic doesn't bill your insurance company, Bonnie can help you with any questions you may have regarding insurance billing and the clinic's procedures.
 Bonnie enjoys working at the clinic because there is always new information.
 "In all these years, I continue to learn a great deal about health."
 In addition to the academic benefits, Bonnie loves working in a small clinic that has the feeling of family and adds the personal touch to it's daily business practices.
 When she isn't working at the clinic or her other bookkeeping job, or being real life mom, Bonnie enjoys acting and cooking.